BOSTON — We see pain portrayed in many ways in film — from frightening to suspenseful, and even comical.

-Interactive: Take a tour of the brain For many years doctors have known the basics of pain perception.
+For many years doctors have known the basics of pain perception.
 Specialized nerves throughout the body detect then pain and send a signal up through the spinal cord to the brain.

 That is correct, but scientists now know it is only a small part of the story.
 Lots of new research shows that the brain plays the critical role.